Can memory impairments be prevented?

 - Vascular disease including stroke.

 - Depression and stress.

 My loved one is exhibiting signs of a memory disorder.
-How can the Swank Memory Care Center help us?
+How can the Swank Center for Memory Care and Geriatric Consultation help us?

-Swank Memory Care Center can help in many ways.
+The Swank Center for Memory Care and Geriatric Consultation can help in many ways.
 Our multidisciplinary team allows input from geriatricians (doctors focused on elder care), as well as from our geriatric psychiatrist, nurse practitioner, medical assistant, social worker, community educator and administrative staff.
 This team works together to conduct a comprehensive memory assessment, collaborate with primary care clinicians, refer to appropriate specialists, schedule appointments, coordinate care, discuss treatment, caregiving options, and provide vital follow-up care.
 We are here for you and your significant other with the support you need every step of the way.
 For consultations, please call us at 302-320-2620.

 What kinds of tests do doctors use to determine if I have a memory problem?

-Following a comprehensive medical history and physical examination, clinicians at Swank Memory Care Center will employ a series of assessments that test for neurological, psychological and cognitive function.
+Following a comprehensive medical history and physical examination, clinicians at the Swank Center for Memory Care and Geriatric Consultation will employ a series of assessments that test for neurological, psychological and cognitive function.
 Additional evaluation by neurologists, geriatric psychiatrists or other behavioral health specialists may be necessary, as well as testing of blood and urine, and imaging tests such as a CAT scan or MRI.
 Our staff can provide referrals and help you make appointments with these specialists, as necessary.